In the Alps this summer, get in touch with nature

 1. Earthy pleasures of pottery

-It's the new yoga.
-In the Saarland, an enchanting corner overlooking the resort of Les Gets in Savoy, the Bonhomme sisters organise weekly workshops in the summer, where you can learn about pottery, shape the clay and make your own piece.
-Anouk also raises lambs as well as making pottery figurines of them, while Nathalie, a graphic designer, brings an artistic touch to the creations of her sister.
-The result?
-Poetic, fresh, delicate and original.
-A place to channel your inner artist.
+It’s the new yoga.
+In the Saarland, overlooking the resort of Les Gets in Savoie, the Bonhomme sisters host weekly summer pottery workshops where you can learn, shape clay and create your own piece.
+Anouk raises lambs and crafts pottery figurines inspired by them, while Nathalie, a graphic designer, adds her artistic touch.
+The result is poetic, fresh and beautifully original - a perfect place to awaken your inner artist.
 Artisan pottery des Gets

 2. Getting up close to granite